 - Retroactive pay is used to correct the rate of pay or salary for a historical period.

-- Back pay is used to correct missed bonuses, missed regular hours worked, or missed overtime hours worked.
+- Back pay is used to correct missed bonuses, any regular number of hours that were worked and missed, or missed overtime hours worked.

-If you gave your employee a raise but forgot to input it into the system, you would owe them retroactive pay.
+If you gave your employee a pay increase but forgot to input it into the system, you would owe them retroactive pay.
 If you forgot to pay them entirely for a day of work, you would owe back pay.

 Gotcha.
 When will I need to pay my employees retroactively?

 Retroactive pay isn’t too common—and many of the causes are simply human error.
 Keep an eye out for these situations:

 - Raises: If a pay raise was given, but the new salaries weren’t entered into the system before you ran payroll, you can apply your employees’ raises retroactively.

 - Payroll errors: In a situation like Linh’s, above, or any other payroll mistakes, you will have to give retroactive pay to correct the mistake.

 - Overtime miscalculations: If you applied the wrong overtime rate, retroactive pay can fix the difference.

 - Commission: If you failed to pay an employee’s commission as established in their employment agreement, you might owe them retro pay.